khoiln/docker-graphite-statsd/README.md

 # Docker Image for Graphite & Statsd

-## Get Graphite & Statsd running instantly
+## Get Graphite & Statsd with statsd-http-interface running instantly

 Graphite & Statsd can be complex to setup.
 This image will have you running & collecting stats in just a few minutes.